 Learners can now see and hear their peers, better understand their tone, their ways of thinking or the meaning of their insights, by seeing them explaining it.

-It also enables the students to introduce themselves.
+It also enables the viewers to introduce themselves.

 The instructor can choose whether to take an active part in the discussion or not (the discussion can be also viewed from the Annoto Analytics and Insights Dashboard , enabling the ability to read the comments of all the videos in one place).
 The dashboard can also give a full image of the engagement and participation of the users in a specific video, as well as in the entire course.